Corken Q & A: Tips for a Successful Re-Location

 Q: What factors should someone consider when re-locating?

 A: They need to think about whether they are going to rent or buy a house–do you want to move once or twice and how strong is the real estate market you are moving into?
 What is your budget for the move and is your company offering any assistance?
 What stage of life are they in and how long do they plan on staying with this job or house?
 Do you have any other family members to consider when choosing a neighborhood to live in and are schools, activities and location important?
+It is crucial to have a trusted Denver relocation specialist to help navigate you through these tough questions.

 Q: What are people surprised to find when they move to Denver?